 At the end of every year the Arlington Historical Museum has an exhibit that offers a glimpse into how our forebears experienced the holidays, how they cooked, where they shopped, or the toys they gave their kids.
-The museum is closed this year due to the COVID-19 pandemic but we still want to offer an exhibit that looks back.
-This time we offer a look at how people had fun in the winter.
+While the museum was closed during the COVID-19 pandemic AHS still wanted to offer an exhibit like that.
+This time, however, we offered a look at how people had fun in the winter.
 We have some unique artifacts and photos to share.
-We also share the hope that a more normal 2021 is on its way.

 Arlington residents have probably been sledding since children found they could go fast down a snowy hill, especially on a a piece of wood.